Defining the Harness Wiring Diagram in Altium Designer

 Working with Components

-Drag the components to the desired positions, using the Spacebar to rotate the components by 90 degrees and the X and Y keys to flip them horizontally and vertically, respectively.
+To move a placed component (or a component being placed from the Components panel) to the desired position, click and hold the left mouse button on it and move the mouse.
+During dragging, use the Spacebar to rotate the components by 90 degrees and the X and Y keys to flip them horizontally and vertically, respectively.

 The harness wiring diagram after moving the components.